 Where to buy: PÅHL Desk with add-on unit ($80, IKEA)

 5. A reminder of where they come from

 Pull heartstrings by making or giving your child something that keeps family close to their hearts even when they’re away.
 One mom made her photography-loving son a new strap for his camera out of a beloved grandfather’s old flannel shirt, reminding him of Gramps each time he presses the shutter.
 Tying his hobby with his history is both sentimental and practical.

 Not just any old trip: pick a place that they have been begging to go.
 It could be a weekend skiing, a trip to the lake or even a multi-day road trip.
 Just choose something that they want to do and happily go along with it.
 It will make them feel like important members of the family when their ideas are validated in this way.

 7. Subscription boxes of their favorite things

-There are many subscription services unique to a child's interests that will send a box each month (or at regular intervals), whether they are into crafts, cooking, nature, Marvel, fashion, science, feminist books for kids, exploring the world or the like.
+There are many subscription box services unique to a child’s interests that will send goodies each month (or at regular intervals), whether kids are into crafts, cooking, nature, fashion, science, feminist books for kids, exploring the world or the like.
 Waiting for their box to arrive helps them practice patience, and they are consistently surprised by how much more there is to learn and experience about their favorite things.